All Episodes

 So if anything goes wrong, it's not going to be on Russia's head.

-Ray, because you are our resident Kremlinologist, I'm going to play a little clip from the comments to which Larry referred by President Putin yesterday and ask you to analyze and read between the lines, please.
+Ray, because you are our resident criminologist, I'm going to play a little clip from the comments to which Larry referred by President Putin yesterday and ask you to analyze and read between the lines, please.

-Chris, cut number eight.
+Chris cut number eight.

-Many of those present here are generally aware of the situation, but I will provide more details.
+One way or another, many of those present here are generally aware of the situation, but I will provide more details.

 That is the first point.

-And to reach agreements that would be of interest to all parties involved in this conflict.
+well-known is, in my view, making rather energetic and sincere efforts to put an end to the hostilities, to stop the crisis, and to reach agreements that would be of interest to all parties involved in this conflict.

-This will be done in order to create long-term conditions for peace, both between our countries and in Europe, and indeed throughout the world.
+This will be done in order to create long-term conditions for peace, both between our countries and in Europe and indeed throughout the world.

 If at the following stages, we are able to reach agreements in the area of strategic offensive arms control.